Skip to main content

 THE SOLUTION

-in America, have been shot in
+Over 1 million people in America have been shot in the past decade.
+Source

 BRADY’S APPROACH